waleyinka/cowjacket_dbt/README.md

  - Historical analysis of dbt behavior

-Observability is treated as a first-class feature, not an afterthought.
+Observability is treated as a **first-class feature**, not an afterthought.

 ---